We may collect a share of sales or other compensation from the links on this page.

 Best High Performance

-It’s one of the best hockey helmets for concussions because it has been fitted with suspend-tech liner technology as well as an absorption upon impact feature.
+It's one of the best hockey helmets for concussions because it has been fitted with suspend-tech liner technology and an absorption upon-impact feature.
 These are effective at protecting your head if you experience any hard impacts.
+Strategically placed vents on the outer shell also allow for solid airflow.

-Another feature they’ve used to improve the impact absorption is a liner made out of VN foam.
-This is thick to keep you very protected – making this one the safest hockey helmets in our lineup.
+Another feature they've used to improve impact absorption is a liner made out of VN foam.
+This is thick to protect you – making this one the safest hockey helmet in our lineup.

 Awesome Features

-- Plenty of airflow can circulate to keep you cool
+• Plenty of airflow to keep you cool

 Downsides

-- Adjusting this helmet may take some time.
+• Adjusting this helmet may take some time.
+Break in time is long

 Where to buy?